Continuing the story of our (Hamish & I) latest adventure out East………….

-A hefty premium no doubt but we had needed certainty and the intrepid rail explorer and fellow rail journey author Matthew Woodward had confirmed that this was the best way to go.
+The premium was well worth paying as we had needed certainty and the intrepid rail explorer and fellow rail journey author Matthew Woodward had confirmed that this was the best way to go.
 He had in fact undertaken the journey to Baku by train all the way from Chichester just the prior year, so if anybody knew, he would.

 We were not ready to head off in search of currency and transport to our hotel just yet though.
 First we headed for the inner sanctum of the train station to book some overnight train tickets from Baku to Sheki and back.